 Systemic Therapy: Systemic therapy refers to acne medication that is taken by mouth.
 Antibiotics may treat moderate to severe acne by targeting bacteria and reducing inflammation.
 Other systemic therapies include oral contraceptives, anti-androgen hormone pills and high-dose prescription of vitamin

 Acne can cause feelings of anxiety, embarrassment, and even anger.
 Many people with acne suffer loss of self- esteem and even depression, particularly during acne flares.
 In severe cases, acne could result in relationship problems and discrimination at school or in the workplace.
-That’s why it is important to take proactive steps to see a dermatologist as early as early as possible.
+That’s why it is important to take proactive steps to see a dermatologist as early as possible.

 If your acne shows no signs of improvement or worsens, consider consulting a dermatologist to discuss other treatment options or recommendations for your acne.